Dromornithidae: Diet

 Functional interpretations by researchers Warren Handley and Trevor Worthy suggests that dromornithids were specialised herbivores that likely possessed well-developed stereoscopic depth perception, were diurnal and fed on soft browse such as new growth, soft leaves, and fruit.
-Musculature for operation of the bill is “surprisingly limited", suggesting that these birds were not capable of a particularly forceful bite.
+Musculature for operation of the bill is "surprisingly limited", suggesting that these birds were not capable of a particularly forceful bite.
 There is no temporal fossa on the side of the cranium for insertion of mandibular musculature.
 The culmen in Dromornis, while large, has a lightly constructed osseous core that was only partially covered in rhamphotheca, was highly vascularised and likely highly innervated, a combination of features conferring relatively weak biting ability.
 This suggests that dromornithids were likely not consuming coarse browse requiring strong bite forces.

 It has been suggested that, despite the indications of herbivory in some dromornithids, Bullockornis may have been a carnivore or possibly a scavenger.
 However, most authorities now consider it to be a herbivore.
+The recently extinct thylacine may have been a potential predator.